 Lybrate.com has a number of highly qualified Radiologists in India.
-You will find Radiologists with more than 30 years of experience on Lybrate.com.
+You will find Radiologists with more than 34 years of experience on Lybrate.com.
 Find the best Radiologists online in Thane.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Anita Sable

 Diagnostic X- Ray

 Submit a review for Dr. Anita SableYour feedback matters!

 I got l5 s1 disc bulge and am I Ok now.
 Will this affect my pregnancy or normal delivery if I get pregnant in future.

 It has been happening since Dec 2016 Symptoms are changing time to time.
 I have gone through H-C HIV H-B, CBC STD (Urine Complete USG Abdomen) DRE examination PSA Cystoscopy Full health Check up Lumber Spine MRI.
 And so on.
 All came negative except Lumber Spine shown L4-L5 Mild Bulge and Usg Shown grade one liver fatty.
 I have been to 3 different urologists but they just put me antibiotics and anti depressants.
 In between I did’t take any medicine for few months.
 It remained same like getting better and worse itself but not complete relief.
 Now I share my problem, I feel more water it feels heavy down there.
 Most of the time I get burning all over my penis don’t know inside or out.
 Sometimes tingling stabbing sharp pain or after ejaculation and sometimes get hard to start peeing and my Testicles are also hanging too low which also irritates me sometimes.
 Don’t know what is happening to me.
 When I lay down and place a kind of pillow under my lower back I feel better.
 And I also get lower back pain especially after sex.
 Please help me I just want to get rid of this.
 Is it associated with any kind of neurological disorder as per changing positions it changes.